john-r-r-allen/john-r-r-allen/README.md

 I have experience working in:
  - Ruby on Rails
  - PHP
- - JS
  - SQL
+ - JavaScript
  - HTML/CSS
- - SQLRPGLE/RPGLE/RPG Free
+ - RPG
- - CLLE/CL
+ - CL

 <!--
 **john-r-r-allen/john-r-r-allen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.